 The MCURC is a working group of scholars and campus dining leaders from invited colleges and universities interested in accelerating efforts to move American consumers—and college/university students, scholars, and staff in particular—toward menus that integrate both health and sustainability imperatives.

-Vision: Cultivating the long-term well-being of people and the planet—one student, one meal at a time.
+Vision: Cultivating the long-term well-being of all people and the planet—one student, one meal at a time.

 Mission: MCURC is a collaboration of forward-thinking scholars, food service leaders, executive chefs, and administrators for colleges and universities who are accelerating efforts to move people toward healthier, more sustainable, and delicious foods using evidence-based research, education, and innovation.